 How Can I Protect Myself from Gum Disease?

 While periodontal disease prevention is important for every patient, those with rheumatoid arthritis should take special care to avoid gum disease.
-Our Lake Forest dentist recommends a healthy, regular dental hygiene routine, including brushing twice daily and flossing at least once a day.
+We recommend a healthy, regular dental hygiene routine, including brushing twice daily and flossing at least once a day.
 In addition, we encourage you to schedule routine dental checkups twice a year.
+Women are at increased risk due to hormonal variations.
 At these dental checkups, Dr. Fondriest can remove the hardened plaque and bacteria responsible for causing gum disease.